- Author: Furious

 Q) One of the first quests shows a level of 58 required, can I start the quest before level 60?

 A) Unfortunately not, you must attain level 60 in order to receive the first quest from your Demon Trainer.
-You can however start collecting some of the mats listed below as early as you like.
+You can however start collecting some of the materials listed above as early as you like.

 A) Yes, if you know another warlock with the final three components of the quest, you can save yourself up to 250g!
 Read below for more information…